Fried Zucchini - A tried and true method for making the BEST fried zucchini! So simple and perfect for your garden-fresh zucchini!

-Slice: Use a sharp knife or mandolin to slice zucchini as thin as possible and place on a plate next to stove.
+Slice: Use a sharp knife or mandolin to slice 1-2 medium zucchini as thin as possible and place on a plate next to stove.

-Mix breading: In a medium bowl, combine flour and seasonings - set next to stove as well.
+Mix breading: In a medium bowl, combine 1 cup all-purpose flour, 1 teaspoon celery salt, 1 teaspoon ground black pepper, ½ teaspoon paprika, ½ teaspoon garlic salt, ½ teaspoon kosher salt, and ¼ teaspoon onion powder - set next to stove as well.

 Heat: Add 2 tablespoons of olive oil to a large skillet; bring to medium-high heat - it is ready when you can flick water on it and it sizzles.